Tinkerforge/doc/en/source/Software/IPConnection_Shell.rst

 The ``--item-separator`` option affects how arrays are formatted and the ``--group-separator`` option affects how output groups are formatted.
-The example above contains two groups seperated by a blank line.
+The example above contains two groups separated by a blank line.

 Advanced Options
 """"""""""""""""